 Merging Historical Intricacy with Modern Edge

-Media personality La La Anthony leaned into the surrealist spirit of the season, wearing an exaggerated, tightly corseted drop-waist ballgown by rising American couturier Wiederhoeft, paired with sleek, modern footwear from Jimmy Choo.
-The dress featured dense, hand-painted surrealist eye motifs layered across structured, heavy white silk faille.
+Media personality La La Anthony leaned into the surrealist spirit of the season, wearing a demure, and refined, tightly corseted drop-waist ballgown by rising American couturier Wiederhoeft, paired with sleek, modern footwear.
+The dress featured decorative embossing and a three dimensional quality.
+The autumnal hues coupled with the flawless hair, evoked ‘Jessica Rabbit’ in the best possible way, a seemingly effortless art-deco style that was worn to perfection.

 The Metamorphosis: Emma Chamberlain in Mugler and Chopard